Crystal-Nest/harvest-with-ease/.github/ISSUE_TEMPLATE/information-request.md

 ---
 name: Information request
-about: Ask a question about the project
+about: Ask a question about the mod
 title: Information request
 labels: question
 assignees: Nyphet